svenriebedell/DellApp-Download-Manager/README.md

 ### Logging

 The script is logging to Temp Folder.
-It shows you when the script has started and which applications are downloaded, existing in the Repository or too old to download.
+It will show you It shows you when the script has started and which applications are downloaded, existing in the Repository or too old to download.

 ![image](https://user-images.githubusercontent.com/99394991/167092263-e528db19-1307-4b45-ad8a-6d8faa88a12c.png)